The Shuttered Room: Release

+Reception

-Critical reception
+Critical response

 The Monthly Film Bulletin wrote: Television director David Greene brings enough style to this thriller to suggest that, given a better script, he might produce something really interesting.
 Particularly striking is the way he uses his camera to suggest the mysterious presence behind the door of the shuttered room.
 The imaginative opening sequence, with a subjective camera retreating in front of an unseen attacker, creates an atmosphere of tangible but undefined terror.
 And having established an atmosphere right from the beginning, the film sustains it, watching the visitors as they arrive at the mill from behind its darkened windows, picking up details of a barely remembered childhood (like the cobwebbed abacus, or the battered teddy-bear), and even managing to suggest that the huge, gleaming car is as much an intruder on the island as the visitors themselves.
 It is a pity that neither the script nor the performances match the film's visual imagination – though Flora Robson is splendid as Aunt Agatha, mistress of the island and keeper of its secret, first seen at the top of her tower, bedraggled, hair streaked with grey, and with a wild-looking bird for company as she looks out over her domain.The Radio Times Guide to Films gave the film 3/5 stars, writing: "This superior tale of the supernatural was based on a short story by August Derleth and H.P.
 Lovecraft.
 Twenty years after she was driven away from her childhood home by a series of sinister happenings, Carol Lynley returns with her new husband, Gig Young.
 But the old mill is as daunting as ever and deliriously malevolent cousin Oliver Reed and his gang of New England delinquents are far from the ideal welcoming committee.
 David Greene leaks the secret of the room at the top of the stairs early on, but he still conveys a sense of evil."

 Leslie Halliwell said: "Stretched out suspenser which looks good and is carefully made but fails in its effort to combine the menace of teenage yobboes with that of the monster lurking upstairs."

+Several critics noted similarities to Sam Peckinpah's Straw Dogs (1971).